- What We Do

-By sterilizing most of the free-roaming cats in a targeted area, you can gradually lower their numbers.
+These grants provide funding for TNR projects designed to alter a substantial percentage of free-roaming cats in a specific target area.
+By fixing most of the cats in an area, reproduction is greatly reduced and the cats’ population gradually declines.
 The result: fewer cats and kittens brought off the streets to local shelters — and fewer calls to animal control and your organization.

 Grants are available for up to $100,000 a year for 1 or 2 years.
 This means the maximum grant is $200,000 over 2 years.
 501(c)(3) nonprofits, government agencies, tribal entities and First Nations are eligible.
-(If you are a government agency, tribal entity or First Nation, please see the special instructions for municipalities at the bottom of this page).
+(If you are a government agency, tribal entity or First Nation, please see the special instructions for municipalities at the bottom of this page.)

 How to apply

-Municipalities applying for the first time: All U.S. governmental entities applying online to PetSmart Charities for the first time are required to supply us with a copy of their Federal letter from the IRS.
+All United States governmental entities applying online to PetSmart Charities for the first time are required to supply us with a copy of their Federal letter from the IRS.
 If your finance office does not have the original letter you will need to contact the IRS at 1-877-829-5500 for a copy of your “Governmental Information letter” free of charge.

-- Canadian municipalities are required to supply us with a copy of your GST Sales tax form and a letter from your finance office that provides legal name, address and business number.
+Canadian municipalities are required to supply us with a copy of your GST Sales tax form and a letter from your finance office that provides legal name, address and business number.